-- a banking corporation licensed under the Banking Act 1970 or its wholly-owned subsidiary which provides nominee services and holds shares in that capacity; - a capital market services license holder which provides custodial services for securities under the Securities and Futures Act 2001 and holds in that capacity; or - (iii) the Central Provident Fund ("CPF") Board established by the Central Provident Fund Act 1953, in respect of shares under the subsidiary legislation made under that Act providing for the making of investments purchased from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 4.
-A proxy need not be a member of the Company. - A corporation which is a member of the Company may authorise by resolution of its directors or other governing body, such person as it thinks fit to act as its representative at the meeting in accordance with Section 179 of the Companies Act. - 6.
-The instrument appointing a proxy or proxies or the Chairman of the Meeting must be signed by the appointer or his/her attorney duly authorised in writing or, if the appointer is a body corporate, signed by an attorney duly authorised, or by an officer on behalf of the corporation, or the common seal must be affixed thereto.
+- (i) a banking corporation licensed under the Banking Act 1970 or its wholly-owned subsidiary which provides nominee services and holds shares in that capacity; - (ii) a capital market services license holder which provides custodial services for securities under the Securities and Futures Act 2001 and holds in that capacity; or - (iii) the Central Provident Fund ("CPF") Board established by the Central Provident Fund Act 1953, in respect of shares under the subsidiary legislation made under that Act providing for the making of investments purchased from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 7.
+A proxy need not be a member of the Company. - 8.
+A corporation which is a member of the Company may authorise by resolution of its directors or other governing body, such person as it thinks fit to act as its representative at the meeting in accordance with Section 179 of the Companies Act. - 9.
+The instrument appointing a proxy must be signed by the appointer or his/her attorney duly authorised in writing or, if the appointer is a body corporate, signed by an attorney duly authorised, or by an officer on behalf of the corporation, or the common seal must be affixed thereto.
+Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument, falling which the instrument may be treated as invalid. - 10.
+The instrument appointing the proxy must be submitted to the Company in the following manner: - a. if by post, to the office of the Company's Share Registrar, at 30 Cecil Street, #19-08 Prudential Tower, Singapore 049712 (Opening Hours is 9.00 am to 5.00 pm, Mondays to Fridays (excluding Public Holidays); or - b. if sent by email to: shareregistry@incorp.asia in either case, by no later than 9:30 a.m. on 27 October 2023 being not less than 72 hours before the time appointed for holding the AGM and at any adjournment thereof and in default the proxy form for the AGM shall not be treated as valid.